Skip to code content (skip section selection)

 (1) There shall be no more than one portable storage unit per site no larger than eight feet wide, 16 feet long, and eight feet high.

-(2) No portable storage unit shall remain on a site in excess of 30 days in any calendar year.
-One 30-day extension may be granted if there is substantial evidence of need.
+(2) A portable storage unit may remain on a site for the duration of construction under a valid building permit, but not more than 30 days in any calendar year without the same, provided that one 30-day extension may be granted if there is substantial evidence of need.

 (3) It shall be unlawful for any person to place or permit the placement of any portable storage unit on a site in which they own, rent, occupy, or control without first obtaining a temporary use permit.
 The issuance of a permit shall allow the applicant to place a portable storage unit on a property in conformance with the requirements of this section.

 (4) In residential districts, portable storage units shall only be placed in a driveway, unless the rear of the site is readily accessible.
 If the Zoning Administrator, or designee, determines that there is no driveway available for placement of a portable storage unit and the rear of the site is not readily accessible, then the portable storage unit may be placed in a front yard, as long as the location does not obstruct the free, convenient, and normal use of any easement dedicated for use by the public rights-of-way.
 Portable storage units shall not displace required parking spaces in either commercial or residential districts.